-Table S A21: I PI 2.4.3 Habitats information PISGs 10.010 0 1 101 10 1 001 00
+Table SA21: PI 2.4.3 Habitats information PISGs

-Component PI Scoring issues SG60 SG80 SG100 Habitats Habitats Information / monitoring 2.4.3 Information is adequate to determine the risk posed to the habitat by the UoA and the effectivene ss of the strategy to manage impacts on the habitat. (a) Information quality The types and distribution of the main habitats are broadly understood .
+Component PI Scoring issues SG60 SG80 SG100 Information / monitoring 2.4.3 Information is adequate to determine the risk posed to the habitat by the UoA and the effectivene ss of the strategy to manage impacts on the habitat. (a) Information quality The types and distribution of the main habitats are broadly understood.
 OR If CSA is used to score PI 2.4.1 for the UoA: Qualitative information is adequate to estimate the types and distribution of the main habitats.
 The nature, distribution and vulnerability of the main habitats in the UoA area are known at a level of detail relevant to the scale and intensity of the UoA.
 OR If CSA is used to score PI 2.4.1 for the UoA: Some quantitative information is available and is adequate to estimate the types and distribution of the main habitats.
 The distribution of all habitats is known over their range, with particular attention to the occurrence of vulnerable habitats. (b) Information adequacy for assessment of impacts Information is adequate to broadly understand the nature of the main impacts of gear use on the main habitats, including spatial overlap of habitat with fishing gear.
-OR If CSA is used to score PI 2.4.1 for the UoA: Qualitative information is adequate to Information is adequate to allow for identification of the main impacts of the UoA on the main habitats, and there is reliable information on the spatial extent of interaction and on the timing and location of use of the fishing gear.
-OR If CSA is used to score PI 2.4.1 for the UoA: Some quantitative information is available and is adequate to estimate the consequence and The physical impacts of the gear on all habitats have been quantified fully.
+OR If CSA is used to score PI Information is adequate to allow for identification of the main impacts of the UoA on the main habitats, and there is reliable information on the spatial extent of interaction and on the timing and location of use of the fishing gear.
+OR If CSA is used to score PI 2.4.1 for the UoA: Some quantitative The physical impacts of the gear on all habitats have been quantified fully.
+2.4.1 for the UoA: Qualitative information is adequate to information is available and is adequate to estimate the consequence and